vmmineva93/Board-Games-Collection/README.md

 # Board-Games-Collection
-My First Angular Project for a Board Games Collection
+My First Angular Project for a Board Games Collection.
+It provides a public area where visitors can view the collection and game details, and a private area where registered users can add to the collection.

 # Run the Project